lebaston100/OBSliveTally/README.md

 # OBSliveTally

-This small "webpage" connects to any OBS instance on the local network and displays either the stream status (live/offline) or tally information for different scenes or sources(on air/in preview/neither).
+This html page connects to any OBS 28 (and later) instance on the local network and displays either the stream status (live/offline), recording status(idle/recording) or tally information(on air/in preview/neither) for a scene or input.
+It can also show a small image preview.

-## This is how the tally part could be used
+## Usage example

 ![Image](https://cdn.lebaston100.de/git/obslivetally/animation_small.gif)

 ## Setup

-There is not that much to set up:
-- Install the awesome [obs-websocket plugin](https://github.com/Palakis/obs-websocket/releases/tag/4.9.1) (only version 4.9.1)
-- Open the "Tools" menu and select "websocket server settings"
+- Start OBS, open the "Tools" menu and select "obs-websocket Settings"
-- Make sure that "Enable Websocket server" is checked, "Server Port" is 4444 and "Enable authentification" is unchecked
+- Make sure that "Enable Websocket server" is checked, "Server Port" is 4455
+- Copy the websocket password(If "Enable Authentication" is enabled) for later by clicking on "Show Connect Info"-Button -> Next to the "Server Password" field -> "Copy"-Button
 - [Download this repository](https://github.com/lebaston100/OBSliveTally/archive/master.zip) and unpack or clone it
-- The only file you need is the OBSliveTally.html
+- The only file from the github you need is the OBSliveTally.html
+- If a websocket passwort is set, paste it into line 12 of OBSliveTally.html

 By default it is setup to connect to the IP of the machine you run it on(127.0.0.1).
-You can change that default start value by editing the IP address and/or the port in line 8.
+You can change that default start value by editing the IP address and/or the port in line 11 with a text editor.
-You can open the file directly with a webbrowser or use a [simple webserver](https://github.com/maditnerd/WinSimpleHTTP) somewhere on the network to serv it to local clients.
+You can open the file directly with a webbrowser or use a simple webserver somewhere on the network to serv it to local clients.
-This tool does NOT need an any internet connection to work.
+An internet connection is required for it to load.
+(See more info at the bottom)

 The newest version is always [hosted here](https://lebaston100.github.io/OBSliveTally/OBSliveTally.html) thanks to github pages.

 ## General Usage
 - Open the OBSliveTally.html in a web browser (On a pc, laptop, tablet, smartphone)
-- You can change the ip here to the address of your obs machine.
+- You can enter or change the ip to the address of your obs machine.
 If you edited it in the file as mentioned above it will show up here already filled in.
 - Click on the "Connect to OBS" button
-- If the connection to the obs machine was successful, a list of buttons will show up with all your scenes and sources from obs and another button on top called "Stream Status"
+- If the connection to the obs machine was successful, a list of buttons will show up with all your inputs and sources from obs and two other buttons on top for "Stream Status" and "Recording Status"
 - As soon as you click the "Connect to OBS" button, the IP address entered will be saved on the device with the localStorage API if available.
 If you then reload the page on the device it will auto-fill the IP field with the saved value so you don't have to re-enter it every time.

-### Show Stream Status
+### Show Stream or Recording Status
-- Click the "Stream Status" button
+- Click the "Stream Status" or "Recording Status" button
 - That's it.
-It will show OFFLINE and a white background if you're not streaming and LIVE with a red background when the stream is live
+It will show OFFLINE/IDLE and a white background if you're not streaming/recording and LIVE/REC with a red background when the stream is live/recording is active

 ### Show Scene Tally
 - Click on the scene name you want that are listed under "Scenes"